marcgeurts/checker/docs/tasks/gulp.md

 *Default: null*

-This option specify which task you want to run.
+This option specify which will task you want to run.
 This option is set to `null` by default.
 This means that will run the `default` task.